USS Honolulu (SSN-718)

 Honolulu featured unique split stern planes that operated from independent hydraulic systems.
 With this redundant configuration, the inboard and outboard planes could be operated independently, preventing a failure of one or the other from causing an uncontrolled dive.

-Honolulus patrols were commemorated by ten surfboards signed by the crews aboard her at the time.
+Honolulus patrols were commemorated by 10 surfboards signed by the crews aboard her at the time.
 The latest three were kept on board the submarine; the other seven are stored at Pearl Harbor.

-Honolulu held a farewell ceremony in Pearl Harbor on 15 April 2006, that included remarks by Senator Daniel K. Inouye, Lieutenant Governor Duke Aiona, U.S. Pacific Fleet commander Admiral Gary Roughead and former Honolulu commanding officer Vice Admiral Jonathan Greenert.
-Honolulu put to sea in early May 2006 for her final patrol.
-Her last patrol ended at Puget Sound Naval Shipyard in October 2006 where she was placed on stand down, on her way to decommissioning.
+Honolulu held a farewell ceremony in Pearl Harbor on 15 April 2006 that included remarks by Senator Daniel K. Inouye, Lieutenant Governor Duke Aiona, U.S. Pacific Fleet Commander Admiral Gary Roughead, and former Honolulu commanding officer Vice Admiral Jonathan Greenert.
+Honolulu put to sea in early May 2006 for her final patrol, which ended at Puget Sound Naval Shipyard in October 2006, where she was placed on stand down, on her way to decommissioning.

 Disposition

 Three polar bears approach Honolulus starboard bow while she is on the surface 280 nmi from the North Pole.

 Honolulu was decommissioned and stricken from the Naval Vessel Register on 2 November 2007.
 Ex-Honolulu entered the Nuclear Powered Ship and Submarine Recycling Program in Bremerton, Washington.